 About Devon

 Devon loves writing and hopes to keep bringing you novels, blogs, poems, short stories, and essays until well after she should have retired as anything else.
-She just finished seven years of home school and teaching at a local co-op, and now spends her time between writing, blogging, editing, and looking for an agent/publication.
-(She is also looking for a part-time job as a bookseller.)
-She’s also a mother of teens and a dog, and a devoted wife, and her hobbies are singing, reading, painting, yoga, hiking, crafting, cooking, traveling, and enjoying food.
+In 2021, she finished seven years of homeschooling and teaching at a local co-op, and now spends her time between writing, blogging, editing, and looking for an agent/publication.
+(She is also interested in a part-time job as a bookseller.)
+She’s also a mother of teens and a dog, and a devoted wife, and her hobbies include singing, reading, painting, yoga, hiking, crafting, cooking, baking, traveling, aerobics, paddleboarding, making videos, photography, and enjoying food.

 Photo by Root and Wander Photography, 2022